eclarke/komplexity/README.md

-## komplexity
+# komplexity

-A command-line tool built in Rust to quickly calculate and filter low-complexity sequences from a FASTQ file.
+A command-line tool built in Rust to quickly calculate and/or mask low-complexity sequences from a FAST[A/Q] file.
+This uses the number of unique _k_-mers over a sequence divided by the length to assess complexity.

+We've noticed that, for _k_=4, a normalized complexity score of < 0.55 suggests across a 64-120bp region strongly that the sequence is a low-complexity repeat sequence.

 ## Installation